IRONMAN BRASIL 2019 REGULATION

 12. Athlete who gives his/her race kit to someone else, as well as the athlete who receives it, will immediately be disqualified from the event and may be suspended for up to two years from any IRONMAN or IRONMAN 70.3 race around the world.

 13. IRONMAN Brasil 2019 will qualify 40 athletes for the 2019 IRONMAN WORLD CHAMPIONSHIP – HAWAII among racers in Male and Female Age Group categories.
+Another 4 slots will be offered to PRO Athletes: 1-MPRO/ 1-WPRO/ + PRO 2 slots that are assigned based on the final start numbers of MPRO and WPRO athletes race day.
 Final slot allocation will be determined on race day based on the number of official starters in each age group.
 If there are no starters in a particular Age Group, no slot will be allocated.
 If there are no finishers in a particular Age Group that had at least one participant start then that slot will be moved to the next calculated Age Group within the gender.
 Athletes MUST claim their slot in-person at the qualifying race during the IRONMAN World Championship Slot Allocation and Rolldown Ceremony.
 Check the event schedule of events for time and location of the ceremony.

 14. Anyone who wishes to claim a Rolldown slot must attend the IRONMAN World Championship Slot Allocation and Rolldown Ceremony and claim their slot in person.
 If an automatic qualifier in an Age Group chooses not to take the slot, does not attend the IRONMAN World Championship Slot Allocation and Rolldown Ceremony, or has already qualified, the next eligible finisher in that Age Group may claim the slot that has rolled down.